VincentWei/minigui-live-demo-server/README.md

    The server forwards the events to the display client.
 In this way, a web user can interact with the remote display client.

-For more information, please see the example in the directory `sample/`.
+In your webpage, please use `web/webdisplay.js` to connect to the Web Display Server and render the pixels in a canvas in your HTML5 page.

+Refer to the directory `sample/` for a complete example.

 ## Other information